AddPay/addpay-php-sdk/README.md

 # AddPay PHP
 A PHP package to assist in developing applications communicating with the AddPay API.
 The package already exists elsewhere, but due to someone's lack of understanding of API's, this is a replica with **spoon-feeding methods**.
-This package was written specifically for an incredibly difficult individual who has no understanding of JSON API's and thinks that to add a new field to a JSON object, a new PHP class is required, apparently calling the native PHP function `json_encode()` is too "low-level"... :trollface: :trollface: :trollface: :trollface:
+This package was written specifically for an incredibly difficult individual who has no understanding of JSON API's and thinks that to add a new field to a JSON object, a new PHP class is required, apparently calling the native PHP function `json_encode()` is too "low-level"... :trollface:

 # Read This First - Q&A for the not-so-bright